RedCircle Podcast Review: Pricing & Features in 2023

 The platform also keeps half of any income podcasters make from programmatically inserted ads into podcasts.

-In addition, with RedCircle using Stripe as their payment processor, there’s also a 2.9% + $0.30 fee for each transaction that occurs as part of using this payment processor.
+In addition, with RedCircle using Stripe as their primary payment processor, there’s a 2.9% + $0.30 fee for each transaction that occurs as part of using this payment processor.

 Let’s now consider some of the pros and cons of using RedCircle.